juszhan/LendingClub-Profitability/README.md

 ![LendingClub 2016-2018 - Current Loan Amount By Grade](res/LendingClub&#32;2016-2018&#32;-&#32;Current&#32;Loan&#32;Amount&#32;By&#32;Verification&#32;Status&#32;Stacked&#32;Area&#32;Plot.png)

 Loan applicants may provide income verification to help investors better understand risk.
 Verification statuses are defined below:
-- **Verified**: loan applicant submitted documents such as paystubs, W-2 forms, or other tax records to verify their income.
+- **Verified**: loan applicant submitted documents such as paystubs, W-2 forms, or other tax records to verify their income
-- **Source Verified**: LendingClub electronically checked the loan applicant's income data through a third-party.
+- **Source Verified**: LendingClub electronically checked the loan applicant's income data through a third-party

 More information about income verification can be found [here](https://www.lendingclub.com/investing/investor-education/income-verification).